top of page

 • Any outstanding debts

-• Whether you’re applying alone or with a partner
+• Whether you are applying alone or with a partner

-🔍 Tip: Compare multiple banks interest rates, loan fees, APRC (Annual Percentage Rate of Charge), and repayment flexibility can vary significantly.
-You can do so by using Yitaku's advanced home loan calculator
+🔍 Tip: It's essential to compare interest rates, loan fees, APRC (Annual Percentage Rate of Charge), and repayment flexibility.
+These can vary significantly.
+Use Yitaku's advanced home loan calculator to help.

 Budgeting for first time buyers